3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/morning_exercise/README.md

 If everything's working, you should get a response like the following:

 ```
-Hi yourUsername!
+Hi your Username!
 You\'ve succesfully authenticated, but GitHub does not provide shell access.
 ```

 Congratulations!
 You now have Git and GitHub set up and configured.